nawarian/The-PHP-Website/source/_jobs_pt_br/590340956-remoto-senior-frontend-web-engineer-at-tweakcom.md

 - +7 years experience as a front-end engineer
 - JavaScript
 - CSS and HTML semantic
-- +5 years Commercial experience with ReactJS/Redux
+- +3 years Commercial experience with ReactJS / Redux
 - Fluent English

 ## Nice to have